For the complete documentation index, see llms.txt. You can also append .md to any page URL to get its markdown version.

 }'

-What does Unattended mean?
+What does unattended mean?

 In the SDK, the process that you are starting for VideoID is called Unattended.
 In other parts of the documentation, you will see us refer to this operation as Substantial.